-Representative Gene Ward (far left) is the House Minority Floor Leader and Leader Emeritus, and represents District 17 – Kalama Valley, Hawaii Kai.
+Representative Gene Ward (left) is the House Minority Floor Leader and Leader Emeritus, and represents District 17 – Kalama Valley, Hawaii Kai.

-Representative Lauren Matsumoto (left of Tupola) represents District 45 – Schofield, Mokuleia, Waialua, Kunia, Waipio Acres, Mililani.
+Representative Lauren Matsumoto (second from left) represents District 45 – Schofield, Mokuleia, Waialua, Kunia, Waipio Acres, Mililani.

-Representative Bob McDermott (far right) represents District 40 – Ewa, Ewa Beach, Ewa Gentry, Iroquois Point.
+Representative Bob McDermott (right) represents District 40 – Ewa, Ewa Beach, Ewa Gentry, Iroquois Point.

 Hawai’i has lost sight of what really matters, you.